wp-kit/magic-meta/README.md

 When using Eloquent, wouldn't it be great if we could append PostMeta to the Model just as Wordpress does natively?
 And wouldn't be great to query data based on meta_query and tax_query parameters?
 This is exactly what Magic Meta handles.

-This PHP Component was built to run within an Illuminate Container so is perfect for frameworks such as Themosis.
+This PHP Component was built to run with Illuminate Eloquent and is perfect for frameworks such as Themosis.

 ## Installation